 There may be an expectation of you to take drugs or drink alcohol by your peers or even by members of your family.
 Peer pressure can work both ways.
 It can influence us to do something we would not normally do, or stop us from doing something we would like to do.
 Peer pressure can be a good thing when your friends are looking out for you.
 For example, your friends might tell you that you are aggressive when you drink too much and you might feel pressured to stop.
 If you lack confidence in social settings, you may be more likely to give in to the wishes of your peer group, and may turn to taking drugs to reduce your anxiety or increase your confidence.
+You also might feel that it is a rite of passage as you grow older to take up these behaviours.
 Being prepared for this decision is important.
-Sometimes you feel the need to make an excuse as to why you don't want to take illicit substances, but more often than not it is easier simply to say

-'I don't want to'.
+Sometimes you feel the need to make an excuse as to why you don't want to take illicit substances, but more often than not it is easier simply to say 'I don't want to'.
 This makes your intentions perfectly clear and you are less likely to be persuaded by others when taking this stance.